gurubamal/success_taste/certified-kubernetes-security-specialist/README.md

-# Certified Kubernetes Security Specialist - KPLABS Course
+# Certified Kubernetes Security Specialist

 This is a central document which contains all the commands and code files used throughout the video course.